tbuffington7/data/sources/nfirs/README.md

 FireCARES uses NFIRS data to calculate community risk.
 Below are notes on how FireCARES uses NFIRS to generate community risk scores.

+## Obtaining NFIRS Data ##

+According to the NFIRS help desk, there is no public location where you can download the entire NFIRS data set.
+To obtain NFIRS data, send an email to fema-nfirshelp@fema.dhs.gov.
+The data will be sent on CDs/DVDs broken up by year.
+Only the most recent year includes fire and EMS incidents, all previous years will be filtered to only fire incidents.

 ## Custom Tables ##

 **buildingfires**: NFIRS data filtered to only building fires.